ctrlplusb/react-universally/README.md

   - 🎛 A development and optimized production configuration.
   - 🔧 Easy environment configuration via cli/host env vars and/or a [`dotenv`](https://github.com/motdotla/dotenv) file.
   - 👼 Airbnb's eslint configuration.
+  - ❤️ Preconfigured to deploy to `now` with a single command.

 ## Overview